josiahworkman/auto-commencement/readme.md

 ### Structure

 How is this thing organized?
 There are two folders and two latex documents.
 The /assets directory is where I've opted to store images and logo assets.
 The /data directors is for .csv lists and other data files.
-Obviously it doesn't matter how thigs are setup but LaTeX documents can fill up quickly with all the various .csv files and pictures.
+Obviously it doesn't matter how things are setup, I just like a little organization.

 ### Notes on CSV Reader